25 Sep Childbirth: How Do I Get My Epidural?

 - Continued labor.
 You’ll continue to experience labor and need to incorporate your favorite coping techniques until your anesthesiologist has completed your epidural’s administration and you begin to feel relief.

-The third step begins when your highly anticipated anesthesiologist enters the room with his/her epidural cart and gives you a warm hello.
-He/she will ask you a few questions, get the sterile field and equipment set up, and instruct you on where you need to be for the administration.
+3) The third step begins when your highly anticipated anesthesiologist enters the room with his/her epidural cart and gives you a warm hello.
+He/she will ask you a few questions, get the sterile field and equipment set up, and instruct you on where you need to be.

 He/she will talk you through what’s happening and let you know when you can expect to begin to feel relief.